faridkazimov/.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am an AI Engineer with expertise in LLMs/Generative AI, Computer Vision, and Machine Learning, applying advanced deep learning techniques to solve real-world problems.
+I am an AI Engineer specializing in Computer Vision and Generative AI (LLMs & NLP), with a strong focus on building production-ready, scalable AI systems that solve real-world problems.
+My work combines deep learning, system design, and cloud-based deployment to deliver reliable and high-performance solutions.
-I have strong hands-on experience with YOLO architectures, neural networks, transfer learning, and fine-tuning, focusing on improving detection performance in complex and large-scale environments.
-My work also includes building RAG systems, vector search pipelines (FAISS), and intelligent agents using LangChain and LangGraph.
+In Computer Vision, I design and deploy robust visual systems for tasks such as object detection and scene understanding, with deep expertise in YOLO-based architectures.
+I focus on improving model performance in challenging real-world conditions, including occlusions, dense scenes, and varying lighting environments.
+My experience spans the full lifecycle of vision systems — from data collection and annotation to model training, optimization, and deployment — with a strong emphasis on low-latency inference, generalization, and real-world reliability.
+In Generative AI (LLMs & NLP), I build advanced language-driven systems that enable intelligent interaction with unstructured data.
+I design RAG-based architectures that combine large language models with efficient retrieval mechanisms to improve factual accuracy and reduce hallucination.
+I develop LLM-powered agents capable of multi-step reasoning and tool integration using frameworks such as LangChain and LangGraph, while focusing on prompt design, context management, and system evaluation for consistent and reliable outputs.
+I also have strong experience in core NLP tasks, including text classification, named entity recognition (NER), semantic search, and information extraction.
-Beyond model development, I design and optimize end-to-end ML workflows—data preprocessing, model training, evaluation, optimization, and cloud deployment (Azure).
-I also bring practical MLOps experience with Docker, CI/CD, scalable inference, and model monitoring.
+Beyond model development, I design and optimize end-to-end AI pipelines, covering data preprocessing, training, evaluation, and deployment.
+I have hands-on experience with MLOps practices, including Docker-based environments, CI/CD pipelines, scalable inference systems, and model monitoring.
+I also have experience working with cloud-based AI systems on Microsoft Azure, where I design, deploy, and manage AI solutions in production environments.
-I am passionate about transforming cutting-edge AI research into robust, production-ready solutions and enjoy working in environments where innovation, collaboration, and impact are at the center.
+I am passionate about transforming cutting-edge AI techniques into robust, efficient, and production-grade systems, and I thrive in environments where innovation, ownership, and real-world impact are key.